Prometric: Contracts

-In 2011, Prometric lost the contract for conducting the Oracle certification exam and they were replaced by Pearson VUE.
+In 2011, Prometric lost the contract to conduct the Oracle certification exam and was replaced by Pearson VUE.

 In 2014, the IBM Professional Certification Program exam delivery was moved from Prometric to Pearson VUE Test Centers.
-In 2014, Prometric lost the bid for conducting it for the second time to an Indian tech firm.
+In 2014, Prometric lost the bid to conduct it for the second time to an Indian tech firm.

 In 2014, Microsoft ended its exam partnership with Prometric.

-In 2017, Prometric lost the contract for conducting the Medical College Admission Test (MCAT) exam.
+In 2017, Prometric lost the contract to conduct the Medical College Admission Test (MCAT).
 They were replaced with Pearson VUE.

-In 2019, Project Management Institute (PMI) ended its exam partnership with Prometric.
+In 2019, the Project Management Institute (PMI) ended its exam partnership with Prometric.
 They were replaced with Pearson VUE.